hilmimusyafa/javascript/Chapter 6 - Object Oriented Programming/chapter6.md

 Like the object in image, that's a concept for OOP you can make more object without rewrite in what's the properties.

-You can explore about the confusing manual one to one object making [6.1-WhatisOOP.js]()
+You can explore about OOP in [6.1-WhatisOOP.js](https://github1s.com/hilmimusyafa/javascript/blob/main/Chapter%206%20-%20Object%20Oriented%20Programming/6.1-WhatisOOP.js)

 ### 6.2 OOP Paradigm Constructor